 The author shall be responsible for any infringement or inadequacies in the manuscript.

 Once the manuscript is accepted and published, the copyright of the article will be transferred to the Editorial Office of “Journal of Groundwater Science and Engineering”.

 This journal operates double-blind review process.
 All contributions will be initially assessed by the editor for suitability for the journal.
 The Editorial Office will inform authors within two weeks of receipt of a manuscript if it does not comply with our requirements.
 Papers deemed suitable are then typically sent to a minimum of two independent expert reviewers to assess the scientific quality of the paper.
-If two or more reviewers consider the manuscript unsuitable for publication, the decision will be communicated to the author(s) within two months of the date the manuscript was received.
+If two or more reviewers consider the manuscript unsuitable for publication, the decision will be communicated to the author(s) within three months of the date the manuscript was received.
 In these days, author(s) can not submit the manuscript to other journals.
 The Editor is responsible for the final decision regarding acceptance or rejection of articles.
 The Editor's decision is final.

 ● Author anonymity limits reviewer bias, for example based on an author's gender, country of origin, academic status or previous publication history.